Why Everything You Know About the Nativity is Probably Wrong

 (Occasionally) wrong and loving it,

-If you were forwarded Field Notes by a friend or wish to upgrade to a paid subscription so that you can read the Advent, you can subscribe now and never miss an email.
+If you wish to upgrade to a paid subscription so that you can participate in my current Advent series, you can subscribe now.